 At Syncona, we seek to combine world-class science with world-class leaders to create globally leading life science companies.
 Beacon is a perfect example of this."

 Michael Kyriakides Investment Partner

-1 in 22,000 Men commonly thought to have XLRP1
+1 in 22,000 Men commonly thought Series A financing to have XLRP1